 Get a little notebook and write down words or phrases as reminders of your stories and the core messages within them.
 Keep this with you always.

 Add more stories and anecdotes as you go about living.
-Eventually you will build up a bank of relevant, usable personal stories.
+Eventually you will build up a bank of relevant, usable personal stories which is your truth.

 Find moments to tell some of these stories to people.
 Even when not in a talk or presentation.
 Just in everyday life – at dinner, in the pub with friends.
 Notice how the story makes you feel when telling it.